vsoch/nero2/pages/getting-started/connecting.md

     Passcode or option (1-3):

-!!! tip "Avoiding two-factor prompt on each connection"
+{% include tip.html content="Avoiding two-factor prompt on each connection<br/>

-    If you routinely open multiple sessions to Nero, having to confirm each one of them with a second authentication factor could rapidely become cumbersome.
+If you routinely open multiple sessions to Nero, having to confirm each
+    one of them with a second authentication factor could rapidely become cumbersome.
 To work around this, the OpenSSH client allows multiplexing channels and re-using existing authenticated for opening new sessions.
-    Please see the [Advanced Connection Options][url_avoid_duo] page for more details.
+    Please see the [Advanced Connection Options][url_avoid_duo] page for more details." %}

 If your second factor is accepted, you'll see the following message: